The Truth About Eating Disorders Among Minority Populations

 Eating Disorders Among Minority Populations

-There are many reasons why individuals develop eating disorders as well as many factors that play into how each eating disorder presents itself.
+There are many reasons why individuals develop eating disorders.
+Additionally, there are many factors that play into how each eating disorder presents itself.
 Cultural beliefs about food, body size, and beauty ideals can impact a person’s self-image and their eating behaviors.
 It can also change how a person goes about seeking help.

 It’s not just young white women who develop eating disorders.
 Eating disorders impact people of all ages, identities, and situations.
 However, the media commonly ignores the many communities that experience eating disorders outside of that stereotype.
 This lack of representation can negatively influence how individuals with minority identities see themselves against the stereotype.
 It also may determine whether or not they reach out for help at all.